JoaoCVerissimo/Tardis/memory-bank/03-coding-patterns.md

 ### Colors

-The application primarily uses a dark theme but also features a dynamic, weather-based theming system controlled by `src/app/_providers/ThemeProvider.tsx`.
-This provider applies a `data-theme` attribute (`clear`, `clouds`, `rain`, `snow`, `thunderstorm`) to the HTML element based on weather data, overriding the default dark theme variables defined in `src/app/globals.css`.
+The application primarily uses a dark blue theme but also features a dynamic, weather-based theming system controlled by `src/app/_providers/ThemeProvider.tsx`.
+This provider applies a `data-theme` attribute (`clear`, `clouds`, `rain`, `snow`, `thunderstorm`) to the HTML element based on weather data, overriding the default dark blue theme variables defined in `src/app/globals.css`.

 #### Default Dark Theme